Can pets eat Raspberries?

 Description

 Raspberries are soft tart-sweet berries sold fresh, frozen, and as jams, sauces, and dessert toppings.
-They provide water, fiber, and antioxidants and are lower in sugar than many tropical fruits.
-Fresh berries are the least processed form.
+They provide water, fiber, and antioxidants with less sugar than many tropical fruits.

 Raspberry products often include added sugar, syrup, or chocolate when used in desserts and snack foods.
-Those preparations are not equivalent to plain berries.
-Seed texture can also bother very sensitive stomachs in larger portions.
+Seed texture can bother very sensitive stomachs in larger portions.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.